fischerling/allocbench/Readme.md

 	./bench.py -b loop

-runs only the loop benchmark for all included allocators and will put its results in `$PWD/results/$HOSTNAME/<time>/loop`.
+runs only the loop benchmark for all allocators found on the system and will put its results in `$PWD/results/$HOSTNAME/<time>/loop`.

-	./bench.py -a ba_allocators
+	./bench.py -a "tcmalloc*"

-builds all allocators used in Florian Fischer's [BA thesis](https://muhq.space/ba.html) and runs all benchmarks.
+builds all tcmalloc variants shipped with allocbench and runs all benchmarks.

 	./summarize.py <path/to/saved/results>